bionanopatterning/scNodes/README.md

 ### scNodes: correlating super-resolution fluorescence & transmission electron cryomicroscopy

 #### About
-scNodes is a software suite for super-resolution cryo-fluorescence and correlated cryoelectron microscopy (SR-cryoCLEM).
+scNodes is a software suite for correlated super-resolution fluorescence and cryoEM (SR-cryoCLEM).
 We designed the program for use in our own SRcryoCLEM workflow, but we anticipate that scNodes as a whole or parts of the software may also find use outside of this field. scNodes consists of two main parts: the Node Editor, for fluorescence microscopy image processing, and the Correlation Editor, for correlation of images.
-This manual consists of two corresponding parts: an introduction to the Node Editor, in which we demonstrate how to create super-resolution reconstructions with scNodes, and an introduction to the Correlation Editor that outlines a method to correlate super-resolution data with cryoelectron tomograms.
+This manual consists of two corresponding parts: an introduction to the Node Editor, in which we demonstrate how to create super-resolution reconstructions with scNodes, and an introduction to the Correlation Editor that outlines a method to correlate super-resolution data with cryo-electron tomograms.
 While the first public release of scNodes comprises a fully functional program, there are numerous features, processing modules, or correlation methods that one could think of to improve the software.
 For this reason, scNodes was designed to be extensible.
 This manual